France: Tête en l'Air

 When a child has a brain injury, it affects the entire family, which has to learn to live with the after-effects of the injury: impaired memory, psycho-motor disorders, behavioral problems… all of these cognitive after-effects interfere with the child’s learning process.

 The parents, who are in a state of shock at the hospital, often don’t take the time to get all the information they need.
-The “Tête en l’air” association helps in several ways:
+The “Tête en l’air” association helps in several ways with the support of 23 volunteers and of an employee AREVA:

 A welcoming atmosphere for discussion

 Thanks to the renewal of the Foundation’s support, the frequency of the morning information meetings is maintained to once a week, not including school vacations.
-The meetings are held in the neurosurgery department of Necker Hospital.
-Between January 2010 and July 2011, 885 people attended the meetings.
+In 2014, meetings were held by 25 volunteers during 37 half-days with 240 families in the neurosurgery department of Necker hospital.

 The families look forward to the meetings as an opportunity to talk, to get information and to “come up for air” at a particularly trying and painful time.
 There, they get moral support as well as practical information.